openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 ## Transformations testing

 We have two types of tests: nGraph reader tests located in `inference-engine/tests/functional/inference_engine/ngraph_reader` and transformation tests located  in `inference-engine/tests/functional/inference_engine/transformations`
-Reader tests are based on IR and tests end to end conversion from IR to CNNNetwork.
-Transformation tests tests single ngraph transformations or low level functiont that are used inside transformations.
+Reader tests are IR based and test end to end conversion from IR to CNNNetwork.
+Transformation tests test single ngraph transformations or low level functiont that are used inside transformations.

 The basic transformation test looks like this:
 ~~~~~~~~~~~~~{.cpp}